gdotdesign/elm-html/docs/Architecture.md

 # Architecture

-Rumbles architecture is based on components and tries to fix the following issues of The Elm Architecture (TEA):
+Rumbles architecture is based on components and tries to fix the following issues of The Elm Architecture (TEA) and the available packages:

 - Update boilerplate:
 	**use case:** Embed a button which has a ripple effect with one line.